-- 1. Must register and provide the required document by the established deadline and receive approval to operate on campus each year. - 2.
-Provide a record of officers with address, telephone and email addresses to the Assistant Dean's Office.
+- 1. Must register and provide the required documentation by the established deadline and receive approval to operate on campus each year. - 2.
+Provide a record of officers including their street address, telephone and email address to the Dean's Office.
 This record must be kept current and accurate throughout the academic year. - 3.
-Must provide a list of members to the Student Activities Office/Assistant Dean, using membership policy as designed in the group's Bylaws, if available. - 4.
-Provide a current copy of the organization Bylaws for the Student Activities Office operated by the Assistant Dean's Office.
-When the Bylaws are revised; a revised copy should be submitted to the Assistant Dean.
-The Bylaws must abide by the Mission and beliefs of The Sisters of the Third Order and the College of Nursing Mission, Philosophy, all policies and procedure listed in the Student Handbook, State or Federal Laws, adhere to the group's goals/purpose statement, and state a date for periodic revisions. - 5.
-Must be accountable for the conduct of its members at student organization activities.
-Must abide by the rules and regulations governing use of the facility.
+Must provide a list of members to the Dean, using membership policy in the group's bylaws, if available - 4.
+Provide a current copy of the organization's bylaws for the Dean's Office.
+When the bylaws are revised; a copy should be submitted to the Dean.
+The bylaws must abide by the Mission and beliefs of The Sisters of the Third Order and the College of Nursing Mission, Philosophy, all policies and procedure listed in the Student Handbooks, State or Federal Laws, adhere to the organization's goals and purpose statement, and set a date for periodic revisions. - 5.
+Must be accountable for the conduct of its members at the organization's activities.
+Must abide by the rules and regulations governing the use the facility.
 Consult the Student Handbook. - 6.
-Submit information to the Executive Assistant Office for approval prior to posting information at the College.
-The Executive Assistant seeks approval from the President or Assistant Dean.
-If the announcement is approved, it will be stamped approved by the Executive Assistant.
-All posted announcements must follow safety/fire regulations.
+Submit information to the Administrative Assistant Office for approval prior to posting information at the College.
+The Administrative Assistant seeks approval from the appropriate Dean.
+If the announcement is approved, it will be stamped approved by the Administrative Assistant.
+All posted announcements must follow safety and fire regulations.
 (Consult Student Handbook.) - 7.
-Must fulfill their purpose and are able to maintain a certain minimum membership.
-Minimum membership is 5 members including officers. - 8.
-Submit reports to the Student Senate, as requested or stipulated by the Student Senate Bylaws. - 9.
-Submit an annual financial report to Assistant Dean and to Student Senate by June 1.
-If no funds were received from Student Senate, the organization is required to submit a report indicating "not applicable" to serve as a tracking method. - 10.
-Seek approval for use of facilities prior to usage. - 11.
-Seek approval of off-campus activities that are sponsored by the organization prior to the activity.

-- 12. Ensure that any fund raising activity on campus is for the benefit of either the College, organization as a whole or charity.
+Must fulfill their purpose and are able to maintain a minimum membership of 5 members including officers. - 8.
+Submit reports to the Student Senate, as requested or stipulated be the Student Senate Bylaws. - 9.
+Submit an annual financial report to Dean and to Student Senate by June 1.
+If no funds were received from Student Senate, the organization is required to submit a report indicating "not applicable" for tracking purposes. - 10.
+Seek prior approval for use of facilities. - 11.
+Seek prior approval of off-campus activities that are sponsored by the organization. - 12.
+Ensure that any fund raising activity on campus is for the benefit of either the College, organization, or charity.
 No funds shall be distributed to any person or organization by the officers, advisor, or members without documented approval. - 13.
-No speaker from outside the College of Nursing should be invited to campus without the approval of Assistant Dean/President.
+No speaker from outside the College of Nursing should be invited to campus without the approval a Dean. - 14.
+Student organizations will access Student Senate funds as stated in the Student Senate Bylaws.